 There has never been a special assessment at The Highlands at Dove Mountain due to a budget shortfall.
 There was a single assessment since the community opened in 1997– which residents approved by ballot – to fund a renovation project in 2007 / 2008 to improve our clubhouse and fitness center.
 That assessment came to $1,850 per household, paid mostly in monthly installments.

 Are medical facilities nearby?

 Tucson is home to the University Medical Center, the teaching hospital for the University of Arizona Medical School.
-It is also home to the Arizona Cancer Center at the University of Arizona and 10 other hospitals.
+It is also home to the Arizona Cancer Center at the University of Arizona and ten other hospitals.
 Oro Valley Hospital and Northwest Medical Center at Oro Valley are located just 20 minutes from The Highlands at Dove Mountain.
-Located just outside of our west community border is a state-of-the-art fire station with a full-time paramedic team and emergency medical equipment – just moments away.
+Located just outside of our north community border is a state-of-the-art fire station with a full-time paramedic team and emergency medical equipment – just moments away.

 Are you age restricted?

 The Highlands at Dove Mountain is an age-restricted community.
-One household member must be 55 or older and no full-time occupant can be younger than 19.
+One household member must be fifty-five or older and no full-time occupant can be younger than 19.
 In 10 percent of the households, however, the oldest resident may be 50 to 54.

 What’s the rental policy?

 The minimum rental period is 90 days.
-A lease must be submitted to the HOA office and the renter will have access to use all amenities and golf at resident rates.
+A lease must be given to the HOA office and the renter will have access to use all amenities and golf at resident rates.
 All renters must meet community age requirements.

 Are you pet friendly?